 Are There Different Degrees Of Vehicular Homicide Charges In Sentencing?

-Vehicular homicide cases will generally be sentenced as either a second or a first degree crime, which means you’ll be looking at 5-10 years and quite possibly more.
+Vehicular homicide cases will generally be sentenced as either a second- or a first-degree crime, which means you’ll be looking at five to 10 years and quite possibly more.
 They are very much like a felony DUI, even though we don’t use the term “felony” in New Jersey.
-People charged with vehicular homicide face an indictable crime for which you can go to state prison for a very long time because you choose to drive while intoxicated.
+People charged with vehicular homicide face an indictable crime for which they can go to state prison for a very long time because they choose to drive while intoxicated.

-In municipal courts, a garden variety DWI without the injuries or death is considered a quasi-criminal matter and people go to jail for a maximum of 180 days, or six months, but these are cases for which people can go to jail for a decade or longer in some cases, if there are aggravating factors, such as whether it’s a first offense of DUI or a fifth. the level of intoxication, whether you were driving due to an emergency or if you were using drugs.
+In municipal courts, a garden-variety DWI without the injuries or death is considered a quasi-criminal matter, and people go to jail for a maximum of 180 days, or six months, but these are cases for which people can go to jail for a decade or longer in some cases, if there are aggravating factors, such as whether it’s a first offense of DUI or a fifth, and the level of intoxication, whether you were driving due to an emergency or if you were using drugs.

 If there are serious injuries, they will take the driver in to perform the chemical breath test known as the Alco-test, but they may also obtain a warrant to take blood from that person.
 Under a case called McNeely vs Minnesota from the United States Supreme Court a couple years ago, the police are required to get a warrant before they take your blood; while you cannot refuse to take a chemical breath test, you can refuse to provide your blood, although they will get a warrant and take the blood most of the time in a case like this because it is the most unchallengeable form of determining the blood alcohol content.
 Nonetheless, we still find ways to challenge that.

 BAC level can play a role in determining the severity of the offense.
 If a death or serious injury has occurred and alcohol is in play, the person will be charged with a felony, whether you had a low blood alcohol or it’s over the legal limit.
-It will come in for sentencing purposes because there is a big difference between 3-5 years and 5-10 years, and the level of intoxication can be an aggravating factor.
+It will come in for sentencing purposes because there is a big difference between three to five years and five to 10 years, and the level of intoxication can be an aggravating factor.

-For more information on Degrees Of Vehicular Homicide Charges, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (908) 210-9755 today.
+For more information on degrees of vehicular homicide charges, a free initial consultation is your next best step.
+Get the information and legal answers you’re seeking by calling 908-643-7005 today.